richburroughs/what-oncall-does-to-us/slides.md

 # Methodology

 - Online survey of 228 subjects
-- Looked at "sex differences" related to oncall
+- Looked at "sex differences" related to on-call

 ^ Focused on sex not gender, although people likely self identified.
 It's not clear.